10 Things Your Boss Can’t Legally Do At Work

 #7 Fire You For Reporting Law-Breaking

 Whistleblowers protect public health and safety.
 And whistleblower laws protect you from retaliation if you report your boss or company for breaking the law.
+Firing whistleblowers is a form of wrongful termination.

 In spite of these protections, it’s unfortunately common for companies to fire whistleblowers.
 If you’re reporting law-breaking, document your company’s response and reach out to an employment lawyer if you experience retaliation.

-Learn more with our whistleblower resources or check out our FAQ on What are Whistleblower Protections
+Learn more with our whistleblower resources or check out our FAQ on What are Whistleblower Protections?

 #8 Ignore Toxic Workplace Behavior